Birational rigidity of orbifold degree 2 del Pezzo fibrations: Construction of the staircase in the generic case

-Let $X^{(0)}$ be a threefold, let $F^{(0)}\in X^{(0)}$ be a surface, let $L_0\subset F^{(0)}$ be a smooth rational curve, and suppose $X^{(0)}$ and $F^{(0)}$ are smooth in the neighbourhood of $L_0$.
-Let us associate the following construction to $L_0$ which we call the \emph{ladder}.
-The ladder associated to $L_0$ is the following chain of morphisms which we define inductively
+Let $X^{(0)}$ be a projective threefold, let $F^{(0)}\subset X^{(0)}$ be a surface, let $L_0\subset F^{(0)}$, $L_0 \cong \MP^1$, and suppose $X^{(0)}$ and $F^{(0)}$ are smooth in the neighbourhood of $L_0$.
+Let us associate the following construction to $L_0$ which goes by the name \emph{staircase}.
+The notion of the staircase has been introduced by Pukhlikov in \cite[Section~6]{Pukh123}.
+The staircase associated to $L_0$ is the following chain of morphisms which we define inductively

-The morphism $\sigma_i:X^{(i)}\to X^{(i-1)}$ is the blow up of $L_{i-1}$ and we denote $E^{(i)}$ to be its exceptional divisor.
-The notion of the ladder has been introduced by Pukhlikov in \cite{Pukh123}.